electricimp/imp-central-impt/CommandsManual.md

 ## Auth Files ##

 An auth file is a `.impt.auth` file.
 It stores authentication and other information necessary to execute *impt* commands.
-There are two types of auth file &mdash; local and global.
-The both types have an identical format and store similar information.

 ### Local Auth File ###

 A local auth file is an auth file located in the directory from where an *impt* command is called.
 Different directories may contain different local auth files.
 One directory can contain only one local auth file.

-Any command called from a directory where a local auth file exists is executed in the context (with authentication and other settings) defined by that local auth file.

-If the current directory does not contain a local auth file, the command is executed in the context defined by the global auth file

 ### Global Auth File ###

-A global auth file affects the tool commands which are called from any directory where a local auth file does not exist.
-There can be only one global auth file per tool installation.
+The global auth file is located in the tool specific place.
+There can be none or only one global auth file per *impt* installation.

+## Auth Environment Variables ##

+*impt* recognizes the following environment variables:

+- `IMPT_AUTH_FILE_PATH` &mdash; a path to a directory with an [auth file](#auth-files).
+- `IMPT_LOGINKEY` &mdash; a login key for the account.
+- `IMPT_USER` &mdash; an account identifier: a username or an email address.
+- `IMPT_PASSWORD` &mdash; an account password.
+- `IMPT_ENDPOINT` &mdash; an impCentral API endpoint (the API base URL).

+## Command Execution Context ##

+This is how *impt* determines a context (authentication and other settings) for execution of a command.

+1. If the current directory contains an auth file ([local auth file](#local-auth-file)):
+    - The command is executed in the context defined by this file.
+    - If the file is broken, the command fails.

+2. Otherwise, if `IMPT_AUTH_FILE_PATH` environment variable is set:
-Any command called from a directory where a local auth file does not exist is executed in the context (with authentication and other settings) defined by the global auth file.
-If neither a local nor a global auth file exists, the command fails.
+    - The command is executed in the context defined by the auth file in the directory referenced by this environment variable.
+    - If the file does not exist or is broken, the command fails.

+3. Otherwise, if `IMPT_LOGINKEY` environment variable is set:
+    - *impt* tries to login using the specified login key and then the command is executed in the context of this login.
+    - If multi-factor authentication is enabled for the account, the user is additionally asked to input a one-time password.
+    - If the login fails, the command fails.
+    - If `IMPT_ENDPOINT` environment variable is set, it's value is used as an impCentral API endpoint.
+Else, the default endpoint (`https://api.electricimp.com/v5`) is used.

+4. Otherwise, if `IMPT_USER` environment variable is set:
+    - *impt* tries to login using the specified account identifier (user) and a password and then the command is executed in the context of this login.
+    - If `IMPT_PASSWORD` environment variable is set, it's value is used as a password.
+Else, the user is asked to input the password.
+    - If multi-factor authentication is enabled for the account, the user is additionally asked to input a one-time password.
+    - If the login fails, the command fails.
+    - If `IMPT_ENDPOINT` environment variable is set, it's value is used as an impCentral API endpoint.
+Else, the default endpoint (`https://api.electricimp.com/v5`) is used.

+5. Otherwise, if the [global auth file](#global-auth-file) exists:
+    - The command is executed in the context defined by this file.
+    - If the file is broken, the command fails.

+6. Otherwise, the command fails (no authentication information is found to execute the command).

 ## Project Files ##